 - (viii) The Group's subsidiary, Hellenic Petroleum Cyprus Limited has a potential contingent liability relating to a claim by Petrolina (Holdings) Ltd relating to refunds on the under-recoveries of oil margins in the industry.
-The maximum amount of the claim can reach € 1,8 million of which maximum € 0,3 million may be recovered by the seller.
-Management believes that it is not probable that the claim will crystallize and thus no provision has been made. - (ix) A claim has been filed against OKTA refinery by its former suppliers for breach of contract following the acquisition by the Group of the company.
+The maximum amount of the claim can reach €1,8 million of which maximum €0,3 million may be recovered by the seller.
+Management believes that it is not probable that the claim will not be litigated and thus no provision has been made. - (ix) A claim has been filed against OKTA refinery by its former suppliers for breach of contract following the acquisition by the Group of the company.
 The High Court of London has partly accepted the claim by awarding to the claimants an amount of \$9,5 million for the period up to March 2002 plus interest and damages (to be determined) for the remaining period, i.e. up to March 2003.
 OKTA has already paid the sum of US\$ 1,2 million to its former suppliers.
 On 17th July 2003, the Court of Appeal in London rejected the appeal filed by OKTA against the decision of the High Court of London.
 OKTA thereafter applied to the House of Lords for leave of appeal.
 This was rejected in January 2004.
-In order for this decision to be enforced against OKTA, it must be recognised by the local courts, and to our knowledge the suppliers have not submitted such an application to date.
-ELPET's application for declaratory judgement and an injunction on the same issue is currently being considered by the Court of First Instance of Scopja, FYROM.
-If ELPET's application for an injunction is successful, OKTA will be prohibited from making any payments to the suppliers.
-Pursuant to the agreement executed between the FYROM State as sellers of OKTA shares and ELPET as buyers it is specifically stipulated that any amounts of claims of such nature as the above which would be awarded against OKTA will be ultimately borne by the sellers.
-As a result the company has not provided for the above amounts. - (x) In relation to the above case, ELPE, ELPET and a director of ELPET have been sued in the Greek courts by the former contractors of OKTA for US\$ 4 million and € 5,1 million, in connection with an agreement for the transportation and storage of crude oil between OKTA and such contractors.
-On 17th April 2003 the Court rejected the plaintiffs' action.
-The decision has been appealed and the hearing has not been held to date. - (xi) Following an accident involving the motor tanker KRITI-GOLD on November 1998, at the Company's mooring installation in Thessaloniki, four seamen died.
+The case has been closed after the balance sheet date with an out-of-court settlement out of which the claimant will receive US\$ 8,75 million in full and final settlement of all claims.
+These amounts will be claimed for recovery from the Government of FYROM in accordance with the terms of the contract of buying out the shares of OKTA by ELPET.
+The procedure has already been initiated through International Arbitration by ICC.
+As a result no provision is included in the accounts. - (x) Following an accident involving the motor tanker KRITI-GOLD on November 1998, at the Company's mooring installation in Thessaloniki, four seamen died.
 Claims have been lodged in connection with this accident against the ship owner and the Group.
-The Group believes, based on information currently available, that the ultimate resolution would not likely have a material adverse effect on the results of its operations, as the insurers both for the Company and for the motor tanker have agreed to cover any claims against the Group. - (xii) There are various litigations and claims against DEPA by third parties arising from the expropriation of land in order to install the main pipeline system.
+The Group believes, based on information currently available, that the ultimate resolution would not likely have a material adverse effect on the results of its operations, as the insurers both for the Company and for the motor tanker have agreed to cover any claims against the Group. - (xi) There are various litigations and claims against DEPA by third parties arising from the expropriation of land in order to install the main pipeline system.
 The claims relate to an upward adjustment of the price assessed to expropriated land.
-According to the Company's legal department such cases aggregate to approximately € 34,8 million, from which it is estimated that the Company will have to pay no more than € 14 million.
-These amounts will ultimately increase the cost of the main pipeline system.
+According to the Group's legal department such cases aggregate to approximately €29,2 million, from which it is estimated that the Group will have to pay no more than €14,5 million.
+These amounts will ultimately increase the cost of the main pipeline system. - (xii) As at 30 September 2004 there were numerous claims filed by contractors and subcontractors against DEPA and vice versa.
+Most of contractors' claims relate to price adjustments and additional works performed during the construction of the main pipeline.
+Any amounts finally paid will increase the cost of project but no amount can be determined at this stage.
+There are several claims proceeding in courts against the Group for property damages.
+The Group contests all such claims.
+According to Group's legal department such cases aggregate approximately € 4,6 million.
+A final outcome cannot be predicted; therefore a provision has not been made in the accompanying financial statements.